-- Ratios and Growth rates: Once the historical numbers are added, the analyst can calculate the required Financial ratios (Gross Profit Ratio, Net Profit Ratio, etc.) and growth rates (YoY, QoQ, etc.).
+Ratios and Growth rates: Once the historical numbers are added, the analyst can calculate the required Financial ratios (Gross Profit Ratio, Net Profit Ratio, etc.) and growth rates (YoY, QoQ, etc.).
 These ratios help in identifying a trend for high level strategizing and also forecasting.

 - Forecasting: The next step after historical and ratios is implementing projections and forecasting.
 It is usually done for 3 to 5 years.
-Line items like Revenue are usually projected on Growth rates.
+Line items like Revenue are generally projected on Growth rates.
 Whereas cost items like COGS, R&D, Selling General & Admin exp.
 Etc. are projected on the base of revenue margin (% of sales).
 The analyst should be careful while making the assumptions and should consider the trends of the market.

 - Interlinking of Statements: For the Model to reflect the flow from one statement to another, they must be linked together dynamically and accurately.
-If done correctly the model should balance out all the statements thus giving it a finalized outlook.
+If done correctly, the Model should balance out all the words, thus giving it a finalized outlook.

 Tips for creating a seamless Model

 - Planning & Outlining: Before you rush into putting the historical numbers and start with your Model, always plan the whole project outline.
 Decide a timeline, the extent of the years of historical numbers, projection years, read about the industry and the company.
 Do an in-depth run of the recent Annual report or the situation at hand.
 This helps in giving you a steady head start.

-- Quality: As you proceed through the complex process of modeling, do not forget about maintaining the quality of the same.
+- Quality: As you proceed through the complex process of Modeling, do not forget about maintaining the quality of the same.
 At the start, it may look an easy task, but once the Model gets chunky and complicated, it becomes difficult for an analyst to maintain their nerves about it.
 Be patient and work with confidence.
 Take breaks if required.
 There goes a saying that “Trash in-Trash out.”
-It means if you are putting the wrong data, you will get the wrong results.
+It means if you are putting the wrong data, you will get the incorrect results.